jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 - Docker to containerize PostgreSQL instance,
 - SQL to create the host database that will store the metrics
 - Git for version control and code review,
-- Linux utilities: vmstat, lscpu, df, crontab for data collection and automation
+- Linux utilities: vmstat, lscpu, df, crontab ,for data collection and automation

 # Quick Start
-1. Start a psql instance using psql_docker.sh
+1. Start a psql instance using `psql_docker.sh`
 ```
 ./scripts/psql_docker.sh create <db_username><db_password>
 ./scripts/psql_docker.sh start
 ```
-2. Create tables using ddl.sql
+2. Create tables using `ddl.sql`

 * Create host database if it does not exist already using the psql command line:
     ```